polterguy/lizzie/docs/introduction.md

 TContext above in our second example above is our `MainClass`.

 Every Lizzie function has the exact same signature.
-This is what makes it possible for us to handle delegates symbolically, since we know that every method/function/delegate will have the same signature, we can treat them as interchangeable objects.
+This is what makes it possible for us to handle delegates _"symbolically"_.
+Since we know that every method/function/delegate will have the same signature, we can treat them as function objects.
 This creates many advantages, and some disadvantages.
 The disadvantage is that you loose type safety while passing arguments around, since the `Arguments` class is simply a wrapper around `List<object>`.
 This means you are responsible yourself